MikeTannenbaum/mtdc-2022/_posts/2018-06-04-taking-control-of-your-attention.md

   - Personal Growth
   - Technology
 tags:
-  - creativity
-  - design thinking
-  - livelihood
-  - mental health
+  - on/creativity
-  - mindful working
+  - on/livelihood
-  - mindset
+  - on/productivity
-  - productivity
+  - on/technology
-  - technology
+  - on/mental-wellness
 ---
 To be mindful is to be aware, honest, and present with yourself.
 Most importantly, it’s about doing so without judgment.
 This is no easy task!